-- In order to access Canvas, you will need to set up your Canvas password.
+- Access Canvas.
+To do this you will need to set up your Canvas password.
 You do this on the Canvas site.
-Your log in is you LPAB student number.
+Your log in is your LPAB student number.
 Be sure to read and agree to the conditions of use. - Email the LEC a photo for your student card - this will also act as your library card. - You also need to set up your UniKey.
-This is your key to accessing University facilities and will give you remote library and on-campus Wi-Fi access. - Attend Orientation Day (check the LEC website for dates).
+This is your key to accessing University facilities and will give you remote library and on-campus Wi-Fi access.